 Amarin Beach, Rovinj

-Another excellent beach in Rovinj is Amarin Beach, situated about 3 kilometers to the north of the Old Town.
+Another excellent beach in Rovinj is Amarin Beach, situated about 3 kilometers north of the Old Town.

-This Blue Flag beach is a beautiful beach, made up of pebbles and rocks, its water azure blue and perfectly clean.
-Just above the beach, you’ll find a tourist resort with shops, bars, and restaurants.
+This Blue Flag beach is beautiful, made up of pebbles and rocks, its water azure blue and perfectly clean.
+Above the beach, you’ll find a tourist resort with shops, bars, and restaurants.
+Showers and changing rooms are freely accessible to all sunbathers.
 On the beach itself, you can rent beach chairs and umbrellas.
-Showers and changing rooms are freely accessible to all sunbathers.

 Local Tip: Check here for rates and details on the Family Hotel Amarin.
-This beach is in perfect walking distance from the best family hotel in Croatia (as voted by the Little Donkey).
+This beach is within perfect walking distance from the best family hotel in Croatia (as voted by the Little Donkey).

 Ladin Gaj Beach, Umag

-Although it’s not the most comfortable beach—like a lot of Croatian beaches, it consists of rocks and concrete—Lading Gaj Beach is still totally recommended despite all of the concrete.
+Although it’s not the most comfortable beach—like many Croatian beaches, it consists of rocks and concrete—Lading Gaj Beach is still totally recommended despite all of the concrete.
 This Blue Flag beach lies about 8 kilometers to the south of Umag.

 You can get into its exceptionally pure and clean water via a series of stairs.
-Nearby, a well-equipped campground has a swimming pool, restaurants and recreational opportunities for both children and adults.
-The beach itself features outdoor showers and changing rooms, a public bathroom, and umbrella and chair rentals.
+Nearby, a well-equipped campground has a swimming pool, restaurants, and recreational opportunities for both children and adults.
+The beach features outdoor showers, changing rooms, a public bathroom, and umbrella and chair rentals.